Father Stretch My Hands: Accolades

 Complex listed "Pt.
 1" and "Pt.
 2" as the third and 13th best songs of 2016, respectively.
 On The Faders list of the 115 Best Songs Of 2016, "Pt.
 1" ranked at number 19.
 The song was placed at number 13 on HotNewHipHops list of the year's 50 hottest songs.
 It was listed at number three on HipHopDXs 50 Best Songs Of 2016, with the staff writing that "Kanye proved that saying the most nonsensical things could equate to arguably the most memorable verse of the year."
 The song also achieved the same ranking on the 25 best tracks of 2016 list by Dummy Mag, with Alex Morris of the magazine directing praise towards the T. L. Barrett sample and Kid Cudi's chorus.
 "Pt.
 1" appeared on the "Award-Winning R&B/Hip-Hop Songs" and "Award-Winning Rap Songs" lists at the 2017 ASCAP Rhythm & Soul Music Awards, and was one of the 35 Most Performed R&B/Hip-Hop Songs at the 2017 BMI R&B/Hip-Hop Awards.
 Complex listed "Pt.
 1" as the third-best collaboration between West and Kid Cudi in 2017.
 In 2018, Billboard named it Cudi's second best ever feature.

 Rumored music video

 When West was on set to shoot the music video for Desiigner's single, "Panda" in May 2016, a May 11 vine posted by Luka Sabbat indicated that West was also filming a video for "Pt.
 2"; a month earlier, he had shot one for The Life of Pablo track "Waves".
-The Vine contained West, on a monitor, rapping portions of "Pt.
+The vine contained West, on a monitor, rapping portions of "Pt.
 2" over the caption "2 times".
 The video had nearly 33,000 plays in 11 hours, and was deleted within 24 hours of its upload.
 No music video had been released or spoken of by February 2018, leading to the belief that it was a rumor.

-"Famous" music video

-At the end of the music video for fellow Life of Pablo track "Famous", "Pt.
-1" plays, with the backdrop of a sunset while the song plays.